The Different Ways to Divorce – and How Much They Cost

 Fully Managed Divorce Services

-However, if you don’t want to deal with any forms, websites, or courts at all, and want all of the stress and hassle of divorce taken off your hands, Easy Online Divorce also offer ‘fully managed’ divorce services.
+If you don’t want to deal with any documents or courts at all, and want all of the stress and hassle of divorce taken off your hands, Easy Online Divorce also offer ‘fully managed’ divorce services.
 They draft and file all the divorce documents with the courts, and manage communication between the court, your spouse, and any opposing solicitors.

 If your spouse agrees to a divorce or if you’ve been separated for more than five years, online divorce services are your best option.
 The ‘fully managed’ package gives the same (and often better) service than a high-street solicitor would provide, but at a fraction of the cost.